GridexX/mf-polycode/README.md

 ## Set backend url

-To set the backen url you need to set the NEXT_PUBLIC_API_URL env variable to point to the api, ex : `https://api.polycode.dopolytech.fr`.
+To set the backend url you need to set the NEXT_PUBLIC_API_URL env variable to point to the api, ex : `https://api.polycode.dopolytech.fr`.

 This env variable must be set at build time.